kiennt2/wordpress-docker/README.md

    This will ensure that the files in the `source` directory have the correct permissions to access & modify them.

+6. Now you should open `tmp-source/wp-config.php` and `source/wp-config.php` to compare what is different

+   Move all variables & config manually from `tmp-source/wp-config.php` to `source/wp-config.php`.

-6. Import the Database: Use the WordPress CLI to import the SQL file into the MySQL container.
+7. Import the Database: Use the WordPress CLI to import the SQL file into the MySQL container.
    ```bash
    # copy your SQL export file to the "source" directory
    # cd to root project directory